StatBiomed/FineST/README.rst

 *Visium* measures about 5k spots across the entire tissue area.
 The diameter of each individual spot is roughly 55 micrometers (um), while the center-to-center distance between two adjacent spots is about 100 um.
-In order to capture the gene expression profile across the whole tissue ASSP,
+In order to capture the gene expression profile across the whole tissue ASAP,

-Firstly, interpolate ``between spots`` in horizontal and vertical directions, using ``Spot_interpolate.py``.
+**Firstly**, interpolate ``between spots`` in horizontal and vertical directions, using ``Spot_interpolate.py``.

 .. code-block:: bash